yun-vis/fhstp-bcc-csharp/pages/inheritance.md

     }

+    // Use operators instead of the above method
+    // This is called operator overloading, allowing us to redefine
+    // an existing operator
-    // Use operators instead of the above method public static Cat operator *(Cat cat1, Cat cat2)
+    public static Cat operator *(Cat cat1, Cat cat2)
     {
         return Cat.ProduceKitty(cat1, cat2);